hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - action of ESA to set up with policies and would like to customize the action assigned for violations.
 The organization wants a copy of the message to be delivered with a message added to flag it as a DLP violation: <span style="color: #bb6600;">deliver and add disclaimer text</span>
   - feature to enable the blocking of greymail for the end user w/ ESA: <span style="color: #bb6600;">Intelligent Multi-Scan</span>
   - CLI command used to enable URL filtering support for shortened URLs on the Cisco ESA: <code style="color: #bb6600;">websecurityadvancedconfig</code>
+  - primary benefit of deploying an ESA in hybrid mode:provide email security while supporting the <span style="color: #bb6600;">transition to the cloud</span>

 - Advanced Phishing Protection (not on WSA)